antonbabenko/pre-commit-terraform/README.md

    `terraform_validate` hook will try to reinitialize them before running the `terraform validate` command.

-    **Warning:** If you use Terraform workspaces, DO NOT use this workaround ([details](https://github.com/antonbabenko/pre-commit-terraform/issues/203#issuecomment-918791847)).
-Wait to [`force-init`](https://github.com/antonbabenko/pre-commit-terraform/issues/224) option implementation.
+    **Warning:** If you use Terraform workspaces, DO NOT use this option ([details](https://github.com/antonbabenko/pre-commit-terraform/issues/203#issuecomment-918791847)).
+Consider the first option, or wait for [`force-init`](https://github.com/antonbabenko/pre-commit-terraform/issues/224) option implementation.

 4. `terraform_validate` in a repo with Terraform module, written using Terraform 0.15+ and which uses provider `configuration_aliases` ([Provider Aliases Within Modules](https://www.terraform.io/language/modules/develop/providers#provider-aliases-within-modules)), errors out.

    When running the hook against Terraform code where you have provider `configuration_aliases` defined in a `required_providers` configuration block, terraform will throw an error like:
-   >
-   >

    > Error: Provider configuration not present
-   > To work with <resource> its original provider configuration at provider["registry.terraform.io/hashicorp/aws"].<provider_alias> is required, but it has been removed.
+   > To work with `<resource>` its original provider configuration at provider `["registry.terraform.io/hashicorp/aws"].<provider_alias>` is required, but it has been removed.
 This occurs when a provider configuration is removed while
    > objects created by that provider still exist in the state.
-Re-add the provider configuration to destroy <resource>, after which you can remove the provider configuration again.
+Re-add the provider configuration to destroy `<resource>`, after which you can remove the provider configuration again.

    This is a [known issue](https://github.com/hashicorp/terraform/issues/28490) with Terraform and how providers are initialized in Terraform 0.15 and later.
 To work around this you can add an `exclude` parameter to the configuration of `terraform_validate` hook like this:

    ```yaml
    - id: terraform_validate
      exclude: '^[^/]+$'
    ```

    This will exclude the root directory from being processed by this hook.
 Then add a subdirectory like "examples" or "tests" and put an example implementation in place that defines the providers with the proper aliases, and this will give you validation of your module through the example.
 If instead you are using this with multiple modules in one repository you'll want to set the path prefix in the regular expression, such as `exclude: modules/offendingmodule/[^/]+$`.

    Alternately, you can use [terraform-config-inspect](https://github.com/hashicorp/terraform-config-inspect) and use a variant of [this script](https://github.com/bendrucker/terraform-configuration-aliases-action/blob/main/providers.sh) to generate a providers file at runtime: